 FAQs for the Sweet v.
-Cardona Settlement
+McMahon Settlement

 Be aware that there may be scammers contacting you regarding the Sweet v.
-Cardona lawsuit and settlement.
+McMahon lawsuit and settlement.
 As the Federal Trade Commission (FTC) says: Don’t pay anybody for anything related to your borrower defense claim.
 Nobody can move you up in line, give you special access, or guarantee a successful application.
 Not for free, and certainly not for money.
 And only scammers will ask.
 And if you spot a scam, tell the FTC: ReportFraud.ftc.gov.
 Visit the FTC’s website for more information.

 Most Frequently Asked Questions